sendbird/sbm-react-native-sample/README.md

-# Sendbird Notifications React Native Sample
+# Sendbird Business Messaging React Native Sample

 This sample application is a demo of the Sendbird Notifications product.
 Built in React Native using the core JavaScript SDK.